 The other potential problem arises if the short-term missionaries do not have the right heart attitude.
 Missions is about connecting with people, serving them, and drawing them closer to Christ.
 If the missionary comes with a sense of arrogance, as if (s)he's doing the locals a favor, (s)he will not be showing Jesus' love.

-The concept of short-term missions is absolutely biblical.
+The concept of short-term missions is biblical.
 Whenever a pastor in a New Testament church, such as Timothy, travelled to minister somewhere else for a few months, that was a short-term missions trip.
-If carried out with preparation, training, and a heart for others, short-term missions is a great idea.
+If carried out with preparation, training, and a heart for others, short-term missions can be very fruitful for both the missionary and the people they encounter.

 Short-Term Missions Organizations: